Edragon/edragon.github.io/tools-dat/soldering-tools-dat/solder-paste-dat/solder-paste-dat.md

 - [[high-precise-printing-dat]]

+## “Solder paste should be more viscous so it doesn’t spread or drip.”

+- **More viscous** → thicker, stickier, flows slowly
+  → Good for solder paste — it stays where you apply it.

+- **Diluted** → thinned by adding liquid (like flux or solvent)
+  → Not good — it becomes too runny and won’t hold components well.

 ## Low temperature soldering paste

 Low temperature soldering paste is a type of solder paste designed to melt and flow at lower temperatures than standard solder pastes.
 Here are its main features: